Jolak5/life-with-Joseph/README.md

 # 📖 [Hello_Microverse] <a name="about-project"></a>

-This project is for my portfolio.
-The website containssome of the websites I have built over the years.
-I am delighted to share this with you
+This project is for my podcast website.
+It contains information about the topics I talk about and has sections about other speakers

 ## 🛠 Built With <a name="built-with"></a>

 HTML
 CSS
+Javascript

 ### Tech Stack <a name="tech-stack"></a>